SModelS/smodels/docs/manual/source/OutputDescription.rst

    :lines: 10-29

 * the maximum r value, that is the highest (theory cross section)/(observed upper limit) ratio.
 If this value is greater or equal 1, the input model is likely excluded by one of the |express| (see :ref:`confronting predictions <confrontPredictions>`).
-For a more informed statistical interpretation, from v2.1 onward the ATLAS and CMS analyses with highest available *expected* r value are reported in addition.
+For a more informed statistical interpretation, from v2.1 onward the ATLAS and CMS analyses with highest available *expected* r values are reported in addition.

 .. literalinclude:: /images/gluino_squarks.slha.smodels
    :lines: 496-498